tendermint/atom_one/README.md

 Complex signing failures (those that require +1/3 to coordinate) will result in complete slashing.

+Any inflation of ATOM tokens to the Community Pool or designated DAO beyond the default inflation rate described here requires a supermajority vote of a special inflation governance proposal type.

+Liquid staking may only be supported through interchain accounts.

 ## The PHOTON Token

 The ATOM distribution will be 1:1 airdropped into the PHOTON distribution.
 The